Carver Questions

 Attendees at Tuesday's meeting to discuss the future of the Carver PTA talk in small groups afterward.
 (Photo by Sarah King)

-White stepped down from PTA leadership amid the VDOE investigation and report findings, which describe her as playing a role in assisting Yates in connection with the SOLs.
 According to the report, a “core group” of staff would assist students in varying capacities while administering the SOL tests.
 The report details the investigation’s methodologies, including interviews with students, staff and school administrators, as well as testing data.

 The cohort of students who tested in reading as third graders in 2013-14 at Carver averaged a 76 percent pass rate.
 As fourth graders, more than 94 percent passed the test.
 The next year, their last before starting middle school, 100 percent passed the reading SOL.

-Note: Editor's note: This story was updated on Aug.
-7.